 am very grateful to have him as both a professor and friend.”

 - Graduate from Bluffton prepared to enroll in an accredited engineering program.

 Following completion of a bachelor's degree at Bluffton students have pursued a master’s or Ph.D. at an engineering school.
 We endorse this because we believe a liberal arts education is a good foundation for all fields, including engineering.

-Although the total program is typically six years (four years at Bluffton followed by two years for a master's degree) it is common to obtain an assistantship at the graduate school.
+Although the total program is typically six years (four years at Bluffton followed by two years for a master's degree) it is common to obtain an assistantship for graduate school.
 This means tuition, room and board during graduate school is covered by the assistantship.
-In other words, students "pay" for the master's degree by working for the engineering school as a grader, tutor, lab assistant, etc.
+In other words, students “pay” for the master’s degree by working for the engineering school as a grader, tutor, lab assistant, etc.